 NOTE: Always use a flywheel puller to remove flywheel from crankshaft.
 Do not strike crankshaft or flywheel, as these parts could become cracked or damaged.
-Striking puller or crankshaft can cause crank gear to move, affecting crankshaft end play.
+Striking puller or crankshaft can cause crank gear to move, affecting crankshaft endplay.

-Use a flywheel strap wrench or holding tool (see Tools and Aids) to hold flywheel and loosen screw securing flywheel to crankshaft.
+- Use a flywheel strap wrench or holding tool (see Tools and Aids) to hold flywheel and loosen screw securing flywheel to crankshaft. - Remove screw and washer. - 3.
+Use a puller to remove flywheel from crankshaft. - 4.
+Remove woodruff key from crankshaft.